 Give us a Call

-Give Anasazi Animal Clinic in Gilbert a call at (480) 497-0505 or contact us online if your pet needs medical attention.
+Contact Anasazi Animal Clinic in Gilbert online if your pet needs medical attention.
 Our veterinary doctors and staff are expertly trained and equipped to handle any urgent care needs your pet has.
 We are here for you and your pet during business hours Monday-Saturday.
 Emergencies can include poisoning, car accidents and chocolate ingestion.

 If you ever feel that your pet needs emergency treatment, do not hesitate to call or come in immediately.
 We are also available for urgent care or if you feel your pet needs to be seen before you are able to get an appointment.
 When you arrive for urgent care, our team will assess your pet’s condition and get him or her in for treatment as quickly as possible.
 Pet safety and wellbeing is our number one priority.
 Of course, prevention is the best medicine, so have fun and be safe this spring!